NASA-PDS/wds-react-legacy/README.md

 More details and examples for Theme Provider can be found here: https://material-ui.com/styles/api/ in the theme provider section.

-#### 2) Use Material UI Components
+#### 3) Use Material UI Components
-Using a component from material ui is as simple as copy pasting the code from the desired component in the components section of the documents on the material ui site. https://material-ui.com/components/box/
+Using a component from Material UI is as simple as copy pasting the code from the desired component in the components section of the documents on the material ui site. https://material-ui.com/components/box/

 There is however one thing to be aware of.
 Several HTML elements in order to accept Material UI’s props and theming must be replaced with a component.
 For example a `<span>` would be better declared with Material UI’s “Box” component then given the prop component=“span”.